jvlmdr/jack.valmadre.net/notes/_posts/2020-01-06-sample-smooth-paths.md

 Therefore the identical eigenvalues occur at $\lambda[k]$ and $\lambda[N - k]$.

 From the diagonalization $\Lambda = U^{\ast} \operatorname{diag}(\lambda) U$ we can see that the eigenvalues correspond to rows of $U$.
-The rows of $U$ possess conjugate symmetry.
+Happily, the rows of $U$ possess conjugate symmetry.
 Recall from the definition of the DFT matrix $F$ (which is related to the unitary matrix $U$ by a scalar) that element $s, t$ of the DFT matrix is $F_{s, t} = \omega_{N}^{s t}$ where $\omega_{N} = \exp(i 2 \pi / N)$.
 Using the fact that $\omega_{N}^{n} = \omega_{N}^{n \bmod N}$ we see the symmetry in the rows of $F$: